Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This instruction dispalys the first 10 lines
+This instruction will make the  file iacta will be in the working directory